Myriopteris fendleri: Taxonomy

-Based on plastid DNA sequence, Myriopteris covillei is part of Myriopteris clade C (covillei clade).
-It is one of the maternal ancestors of the allopolyploid M. wootonii, which is accordingly sister to it in a phylogenetic tree.
+Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
+M. fendleri belongs to what Grusz et al. informally named the covillei clade.
+Members of the "core covillei" clade, including M. fendleri, have leaves finely divided into bead-like segments.
+It is one of the maternal ancestors of the allotriploid M. wootonii, which is accordingly sister to it in a plastid phylogenetic tree.
 These two, in turn, are sister to a larger clade including M. covillei, M. clevelandii, M. intertexa and M. gracillima.

+In addition to its role in forming M. wootonii, M. fendleri is also one of the ancestors of the group of allotetraploids known as M. yavapensis, contributing one or two of their four sets of chromosomes (the rest being derived from M. covillei and M. lindheimeri).
 M. fendleri apparently hybridizes with M. covillei and M. wootonii in Arizona.
-The lack of hairs or scales on the leaf surfaces (and of unciliated scales on the under surface) make it unusual in its clade; it is hypothesized that its ancestor lost the skeletonized scales present in the most closely related species.
+The lack of hairs or scales on the leaf surfaces (and of unciliated scales on the under surface) make it unusual in the covillei clade; it is hypothesized that its ancestor lost the skeletonized scales present in the most closely related species.

 Distribution and habitat

 Myriopteris fendleri is native to the southwestern United States and northwestern Mexico.
 In the United States, it is found throughout Arizona east to western Texas and as far north as northern Colorado, with scattered populations in northern Texas and Oklahoma.
 In Mexico, it is present in Baja California Norte and Sonora, It has also been reported from Chihuahua.

 It generally grows either on rocky slopes and ledges in crevices or in soil at the base of boulders.
 It accepts a variety of rock substrates, both acidic and mildly basic.
 In Mexico, it is found in pine–oak forest or pine–fir forest.